jsantoro10/jsantoro10.github.io/_cases/nonna.md

         info: Users wanted to time their pickup to their schedule and have an easy handoff at the restaurant, so I included a live status bar along with key order information (customer name, order number, items) on the ‘Order Summary’ screen.
       image: design4.gif
 takeaways:
-    summary: This was my first portfolio project in the Google UX Design certificate program, as well as my first experience designing with Figma.
+    summary: This was my first portfolio project in the Google UX Design Certificate program, as well as my first experience designing with Figma.
 Throughout Courses 2-5, I began practicing and implementing the principles I was learning about.
 Watching my designs come to life and receiving user feedback was an extremely rewarding and insightful process.
-I also learned the hard way that documentation and organization are critical to the design process after I jumped into editing initial iterations, eager to address user concerns.
+I also learned the hard way how critical documentation and organization are to the design process.
     lessons:
       - lesson: Navigation
         learning: I learned that prioritizing the user means understanding the existing navigational patterns and information architecture that they are familiar with.